-An experienced Las Vegas QDRO law firm like McFarling Law Group advises preparing a QDRO and the divorce decree simultaneously or immediately after filing, if necessary.
+An experienced Nevada QDRO law firm like McFarling Law Group advises preparing a QDRO and the divorce decree simultaneously or immediately after filing, if necessary.
 We can assist attorneys and their clients with QDRO preparation for their case.

 What is a defined contribution plan?

 Defined contribution plans are employee retirement plans that usually consist of individual contributions by the employee, any contributions from the employer, and gains from plan investments.
 Currently available defined contribution plans include:

 - Profit-sharing plans (employer contributions may vary based on company performance)

 - Stock bonus plans (consisting of securities in the company)

 - 401(k) plans (employee-selected contribution type: taxable or nontaxable)